Confederate States of America: Southern Unionism

 Unionism—opposition to the Confederacy—was strong in certain areas within the Confederate States.
-Southern Unionists (white Southerners who were opposed to the Confederacy) were widespread in the mountain regions of Appalachia and the Ozarks.
-Unionists, led by Parson Brownlow and Senator Andrew Johnson, took control of eastern Tennessee in 1863.
+Southern Unionists were widespread in the mountain regions of Appalachia and the Ozarks.
+Unionists, led by Parson Brownlow and Senator Andrew Johnson, took control of East Tennessee in 1863.
 Unionists also attempted control over western Virginia, but never effectively held more than half of the counties that formed the new state of West Virginia.
 Union forces captured parts of coastal North Carolina, and at first were largely welcomed by local unionists.
-That view would change for some, as the occupiers became perceived as oppressive, callous, radical and favorable to Freedmen.
+The occupiers became perceived as oppressive, callous, radical and favorable to Freedmen.
 Occupiers pillaged, freed slaves, and evicted those who refused to swear loyalty oaths to the Union.

-Support for the Confederacy was also low in parts of Texas, where Unionism persisted in certain areas.
-Claude Elliott estimates that only a third of the population actively supported the Confederacy.
-Many Unionists supported the Confederacy after the war began, but many others clung to their Unionism throughout the war, especially in the northern counties, German districts in the Texas Hill Country, and majority Mexican areas.
-According to Ernest Wallace: "This account of a dissatisfied Unionist minority, although historically essential, must be kept in its proper perspective, for throughout the war the overwhelming majority of the people zealously supported the Confederacy ..."
-Randolph B. Campbell states, "In spite of terrible losses and hardships, most Texans continued throughout the war to support the Confederacy as they had supported secession".
-Dale Baum in his analysis of Texas politics in the era counters: "This idea of a Confederate Texas united politically against northern adversaries was shaped more by nostalgic fantasies than by wartime realities."
-He characterizes Texas Civil War history as "a morose story of intragovernmental rivalries coupled with wide-ranging disaffection that prevented effective implementation of state wartime policies".